TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

-Not yet a member?
+Login Sign Up Log In Remember me on this device OR Sign in with Pornhub Forgot password?
+Resend activation email Don't have an account?Sign Up By signing up, you agree to our Terms of use.
+Register Now OR Sign up with Pornhub Already have an account?Sign In

+Members Get More

 If you are a registered member you can

+*   Watch and Get Paid
-*   Download and watch your favorite videos whenever you want
+*   Download Videos
+*   Personal Collections
+*   Leave Comments
+*   Exclusive Promotions
-*   Upload videos and share them with our community
+*   Upload Your Videos
-*   Add personal comments and vote on any video
-*   Create your "Personal Favorites" videos collection

-Sign Up Login or Sign Up Sign in with Pornhub OR Remember me on this device Log In Forgot password?
-Resend activation email Don't have an account?Sign Up Sign up with Pornhub OR By signing up, you agree to our Terms of use.
-Register Now Already have an account?Sign In Free Trial on Pornhub Premium Start Your Free Week Now
+*   Follow Pornstars
+*   Exclusive Channels

+Free Trial on Pornhub Premium Start Your Free Week Now

 *   No Ads
 *   Tons of New HD Videos Added Daily